LESLIE: Mike in New York needs some help with a flooring project. Tell us what you’re working on.

 LESLIE: Gives you a more stable surface.

-TOM: And as long as you have good adhesive and use a good glue trowel with like quarter-inch slots in it, so you have good bonding of the tiles to the concrete floor, it’ll be perfect.
+TOM: And as long as you have good adhesive, use a good glue trowel with like, you know, quarter-inch slots in it so you have good bonding of the tiles to the concrete floor, it’ll be perfect.

 MIKE: OK, you have helped me once again.